 The golf course took 18 months to finish with many members of the community helping out in many ways.

-The 9 hole golf course was opened in 1949 which, I believe, is the oldest golf club in The Kingdom of Eswantini.
+The 9-hole golf course was opened in 1949 which, I believe, is the oldest golf club in The Kingdom of Eswatini.

 Meanwhile, several rivers also run through this beautiful country including the Great Usutu River and there are quite a few wildlife reserves & big game parks.

-these have a wide variety of flora, fauna and of course, there are the Lions, Elephants, Hippos and the endangered Black-faced Rhino.
+These have a wide variety of flora and fauna and of course, there are the Lions, Elephants, Hippos, and the endangered Black-faced Rhino.